Perspective | For Aaron Rodgers and a new breed of superstar, a dream job is no longer good enough

 Well, there is the one thing he can’t have: the franchise.

 It is lazy to consider this merely an era of enhanced ego and greed.
 This is an era that craves creative freedom, and it extends far beyond sports.
-The dream job isn’t a destination, but a vision to build a franchise around your exceptionalism.
+The dream job isn’t a destination but a vision to build a franchise around your exceptionalism.

 Collaboration is coveted.
-In sports, that can lead to two paths: a desire for more voice in helping the team construct a possible championship roster, or a desire to escape and join forces with other creative geniuses.
+In sports, that can lead to two paths: a desire for more voice in helping the team construct a possible championship roster or a desire to escape and join forces with other creative geniuses.
 The footprints of the nomadic LeBron James are all over both methods.

 Now the superstar NFL quarterback, the most irreplaceable asset in sports, has joined a party once exclusive to NBA greats.
 Tom Brady left New England after six Super Bowls and immediately won his seventh championship — his way — with Tampa Bay.
 For several months, Russell Wilson hogged the spotlight with his dissatisfaction in Seattle.
 Deshaun Watson is still upset with the Houston Texans, but he faces major legal problems that could derail his career now that 22 women have filed civil lawsuits against him alleging sexual misconduct.